-j) 60 days minimum

-- Bisphosphonates (Tildren® and Osphos®) are not allowed to use in horses younger than 4 years of age.
+- j) 60 days minimum - Bisphosphonates (Tildren® and Osphos®) are not allowed to use in horses younger than 4 years of age (until 31st of December as tree years old).
 Veterinary examination and evaluation is required before bisphosphonates are administered.
 The products have to be administered on the indications and with the routes of administration approved by the manufacturer and the relevant authorities.
-This implies that eg. intra-articular injections are prohibited.
-Bisphosphonates without a marketing authorization for horses, including all amino-bisphosphonates, are also prohibited.

-k) One year

-- Long acting hormone therapy to delay oestrus (e.g., Progesterone)
+Bisphosphonates without a marketing authorization for horses, including all amino-bisphosphonates, are also prohibited. - k) One year - Long acting hormone therapy to delay oestrus (e.g., Progesterone)

-Withdrawal times for drugs authorized for marketing for equine use in Scandinavian countries
+2. Withdrawal times for drugs authorized for marketing for equine use in Scandinavian countries